-- Demonstrate accountability for incorporating professional, ethical, spiritual, moral and legal aspects of nursing into nursing practice.
+- Demonstrate accountability for incorporating professional, ethical, spiritual, moral and legal aspects of nursing into one's practice.

-- Implement nursing roles designed to meet changing health care needs of society, including spiritual values, health promotion, disease prevention, illness care, restoration, rehabilitation, health counseling, and teaching.
+- Implement nursing roles designed to meet the changing health care needs of diverse populations, including spiritual values, health promotion, disease prevention, illness care, restoration, rehabilitation, health counseling, and teaching.

-- Demonstrate ability to implement leadership strategies for the advancement of nursing and health practices.
+- Implement leadership strategies for the advancement of nursing in an ever changing health care arena.

 The RN-BSN program is accredited by: